Welcome to today's edition of the Rush 24-7 podcast.

 You're right.

-Um there'd be a lot of opposition, but people will be inspired to think, okay, if we go we put a man on a moon in ten years, we can't deport this number of people.
+There'd be a lot of opposition, but people would be inspired to think, okay, we put a man on the moon in 10 years.

 You couldn't do it in one year.

-I mean, it would take it take some time.
+I mean, it would take some time.

-Yeah, you can do it in.
+Yeah, you can do it.

-Uh you start to sound like Clinton.
+It's starting to sound like Clinton.

-Well, something would happen if you ever really, if we embarked on such a program, can you imagine what it would cause out there in the rest of the country among the uh illegal population?
+Well, something would happen if you ever really, if we embarked on such a program, can you imagine what it would cause out there in the rest of the country among the illegal population?

 We're not just talking Mexicans anymore with this bill.

-But rush, but rush, we all are a nation of immigrants.
+But Rush, but Rush, we all are a nation of immigrants.

 We are a part of the grand melting pot.